jayvynl/django-clickhouse-backend/README.md

 Django ORM depends heavily on single column primary key, this primary key is a unique identifier of an ORM object.
 All `get` `save` `delete` actions depend on primary key.

-But in ClickHouse [primary key](https://clickhouse.com/docs/en/engines/table-engines/mergetree-family/mergetree#primary-keys-and-indexes-in-queries) has different meaning with django primary key.
+But in ClickHouse [primary key](https://clickhouse.com/docs/en/engines/table-engines/mergetree-family/mergetree#primary-keys-and-indexes-in-queries) has different meaning from django primary key.
 ClickHouse does not require a unique primary key.
 You can insert multiple rows with the same primary key.

 There is [no unique constraint](https://github.com/ClickHouse/ClickHouse/issues/3386#issuecomment-429874647) or auto increasing column in clickhouse.